ve3wmb/OrionWspr/README.md

 # OrionWspr

 Consider this to be Alpha Software.
-Current version is: v0.11a
+Current version is: v0.12a

-In an effort to make this code compatible with U3S-Clone boards (N2NXZ, DL6OW) it now uses the SoftWire.h library rather than Wire.h to implement software I2C communication with the Si5351a.

 Current Limitations :
 - currently only encodes and sends primary WSPR Message, not secondary message containing Telemetry info.